BeOnPositiveAttitude/Kubernetes/K8s Policies with Kyverno/Advanced Policy Creation with Kyverno.md

 - `!exists`: The policy requires that ports **DO NOT exist** (the `!` negates the exists check)

+In Kyverno, the `=(containers):` syntax is part of a conditional filter used in policies to dynamically match and process resources based on their structure.
+Let's break it down:

+- The `=` symbol indicates that Kyverno should evaluate the expression dynamically (like a variable or a loop).

+- `(containers)` refers to a **JMESPath (JSON Matching Expression) query** that extracts the containers array from a Kubernetes resource (e.g., a Pod or Deployment).

+- The `:` at the end signifies the start of a loop, meaning Kyverno will process each container in the array individually.

+- `=(containers):` is a **JMESPath-based loop** for processing arrays in Kubernetes resources.

 ## Enforcing Resource Quotas with Kyverno

 Kyverno can enforce resource quotas by ensuring that every deployed resource specifies limits and requests for CPU and memory.